What could the Hillary for America campaign say that no one else could? “I’m with her”—and everyone knew exactly which “her” we were talking about.

 With only a handful of designers, we were the first campaign to take design for all 50 states, in-house.
 Working with digital teams across the country, it was our job to promote events, lift up the voices of our candidate and surrogates, celebrate her accomplishments, and get out the vote.

 Our digital material would be posted on state Facebook, Twitter, and Instagram pages.
-Our print material existed on busses and placards and always tapped into state pride through the graphic treatments.
+Our print material existed on buses and placards and always tapped into state pride through the graphic treatments.

 Created in response to the earthquake in Haiti.
 The design shows hands, and two shapes representative of the Haitian flag, almost fully connected back together and revealing a heart.